-In the autumn and winter months (September to March), we hold regular meetings on the third Wednesday of each month (except December), and in the spring and summer, we visit our Association and private apiaries, and attend flower and agricultural shows to encourage newcomers to the craft.
+In the autumn and winter months (September to March), we hold regular meetings, typically on the third Wednesday of each month (except December); and in the spring and summer, we visit our Association and private apiaries, and attend flower and agricultural shows to encourage newcomers to the craft.

 The SDBKA is managed by a committee of eleven members, who endeavour to arrange an interesting programme of winter talks and summer events.
 The Association was started by enthusiasts in 1907, and has links with other groups in surrounding Counties and with other associations through its membership of the British Beekeepers Association (BBKA).
 If you’re interested in joining us, you can find out more about our Full and Associate Membership options on our Membership page.